-In the table below we see that trouble igniting the arc can be caused by several different reasons.
+In the table below we see that trouble igniting the arc can be cause by several different reasons.
 The most common is a contaminated electrode.
-If the workpiece's metal contaminates the welding electrode the following may occur:
+If the work-piece metal contaminates the welding electrode the following may occur:

-Symptom Possible Problem Possible Solution 1 Trouble igniting the arc Contaminated electrode Re-grind the electrode to remove contamination Electrode shape not conducive Shape the electrode to a very sharp tip to ignition at low energy Broken electrode, jagged edges Re-grind electrode to desired shape 2 Cratering of the weld Electrode contamination leading Re-grind the electrode spot to a metal bridge explosion (see discussion) Sharp electrode in a mobile Truncate the end of the electrode to help "un- metal such as silver focus" the weld energy 3 Weld spot not sym- Damaged or jagged electrode Re-grind electrode metric

-Symptom Possible Problem Possible Solution 4 Porosity in the work- Damaged electrode with jagged Re-grind electrode piece tips , Often welding over the same location two or three times will smooth the weld spot Sharp electrode in a mobile metal such as silver Truncate the end of the electrode to help "un- focus" the weld energy
+Symptom Possible Problem Possible Solution 1 Trouble igniting the arc Contaminated electrode Re-grind the electrode to remove contamination Electrode shape not conducive to ignition at low energy Shape the electrode to a very sharp tip Broken electrode, jagged edges Re-grind electrode to desired shape 2 Cratering of the weld spot Electrode contamination leading to a metal bridge explosion (see discussion) Re-grind the electrode Sharp electrode in a mobile metal such as silver Truncate the end of the electrode to help "un-focus" the weld energy 3 Weld spot not symmetric Damaged or jagged electrode Re-grind electrode 4 Porosity in the work-piece Damaged electrode with jagged tips Re-grind electrode Metal may contain zinc and "boil" during the welding process. (e.g. white gold) Often welding over the same location two or three times will smooth the weld spot Sharp electrode in a mobile metal such as silver Truncate the end of the electrode to help "un-focus" the weld energy